 iOS 14: Changes to Fing

-On September 16th 2020, Apple released the latest version of its operating system for mobile devices: iOS 14.
-This new update introduces new restrictions on the network identifiers shared by devices, in order to better protect the privacy of users.
+On September 16th 2020, Apple released the latest version of its operating system for mobile devices, iOS 14.
+This update introduced new restrictions on the network identifiers shared by devices in order to better protect the privacy of users.

 This change is relevant to Fing users in the following ways:

-• Fingbox, Fing Desktop and Fing for Android will notify the device as new whenever the device's MAC address changes.
+- Fing Agent, Fing Desktop and Fing for Android notifiy the device as new whenever the device's MAC address changes.

-• Regarding Fingbox's Digital Presence, the presence device will sometimes be identified as 'new'.
+- Regarding Fingbox's Digital Presence, the presence device is sometimes identified as 'new'.
 The tracking of the 'old' device will automatically be lost because Fingbox will no longer detect the status change (even though in reality the device remains the same).

-• There will be no issues for the iOS version of Fing.
+- There is no impact on the iOS version of Fing.
 Since the release of iOS 11, IP addresses are used to index devices connected to a network.
 Therefore, the introduction of MAC addresses randomization does not impact the app in any way.

 Improve device recognition